13 Visualising data with ggplot2

 - aesthetics those can be mapped with

-data variable(s); and - aesthetics those can be mapped with
+continuousdata variable(s); and - aesthetics those can be mapped with

-or categorical data variables.
+discreteor categorical data variables.

-(coordinates in a coordinate system), size
+For example, position (coordinates in a coordinate system), size,

-can represent continuous data; but shape
+color, linewidth can represent continuous data; but shape,

-etc. aesthetics can be mapped with discrete data.
+linetype etc. aesthetics can be mapped with discrete data.
 Numerical

-data which can be used to represent both continuous
+data which can be used to represent both continuous and discrete

 data (we will see example shortly) if mapped to an aesthetic will by